 - White Scar

-So to get the ball rolling, I prime the model with black spray paint.
+- So to get the ball rolling, I prime the model with Black Spray Primer.
 This also serves as a basecoat.
 I got good coverage with the spray on this particular Chaos Space Marine, but if you don't get good coverage with your spray, just water down some Abaddon Black and paint over where the spray missed.

 - Undercoat black

 - Line edge of recesses with Mechanicus Standard Grey